 - ¼ Cup Coconut Oil - solidified, or slightly softened butter

-- 1 Tbsp.
-Keto Granulated Sweetener - use coconut palm sugar for paleo
+- 1 tablespoon Keto Brown Sweetener - use coconut palm sugar for paleo

 - In a large mixing bowl, whisk together the almond flour, sweetener, sea salt, nutmeg, and cinnamon.